 A trip to the City of Essaouira on the coast of Morocco is bound to be relaxed and chilled.
 This is going to happen because of a few things, firstly there aren’t a huge about of things to do in Essaouira, there are things to do and see but there are no real iconic tourist spots that need ticking off and queuing for.

-If you are thinking about visiting Essaouira and wondering how to spend 2 days in Essaouria this post is for you, if you still need convincing on whether or not to visit, be sure to have a read of my post 8 Reasons Why I Think You Should Visit Essaouira!
+If you are thinking about visiting Essaouira and wondering how to spend 2 days in Essaouira this post is for you, if you still need convincing on whether or not to visit, be sure to read my post 8 Reasons Why I Think You Should Visit Essaouira!

 This is my recommended 2 Day Essaouira Itinerary including tips on the best places to visit in Essaouira, the best things to do in Essaouira and where to eat in Essaouira!

 1 Day in Essaouira